silverbulletmd/silverbullet/website/Frontmatter.md

 ---
 status: Complete
-tags: level/beginner
 ---
 Frontmatter is a common format to attach additional metadata (data about data) to markdown documents.
+Many tools support it as a markdown [[Markdown/Extensions|extension]].

-In SilverBullet, there are multiple ways to attach [[Metadata]] to a page; frontmatter is one of them.
+In SilverBullet, there are multiple ways to attach [[Metadata]] to a page; frontmatter is the most popular one.

-You create it by starting your markdown document with `---` followed by [[YAML]] encoded attributes and then ending with `---` again.
+You create frontmatter by starting your markdown document with `---` followed by [[YAML]] encoded attributes and then ending with `---` again.
 Followed by the regular body of your document.
 This very page contains some frontmatter, click on it to see the underlying code.

 Here is another example: